denoland/deno/docs/introduction.md

 - Deno does not use `package.json` in its module resolution algorithm.
 - All async actions in Deno return a promise.
 Thus Deno provides different APIs than Node.
-- Deno requires explicit permissions for file, network, and environment access.
+- Deno requires explicit permissions for the file, network, and environment access.
 - Deno always dies on uncaught errors.
 - Uses "ES Modules" and does not support `require()`.
-Third party modules are imported via URLs:
+Third-party modules are imported via URLs:

   ```javascript